helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 ### Caveat

-- [ ] Mostly, we are tracking XCM on chain with events, but important thing is, we should know which extrinsic emitted the event.
+- [x] Mostly, we are tracking XCM on chain with events, but important thing is, we should know which extrinsic emitted the event.
 Need to properly maintain event->extrinsic mapping.
     - This could be made with Crystal APIs itself.
 For every block, we can find all events (with `/blocks/:block_ref/events`).
 In response, we get extrinsic hash.
 All other events emitted from the extrinsic can be found with `/extrinsics/:extrinsic_hash/events` and more details about extrinsic itself can be found with `/extrinsics/:extrinsic_hash`.
 With this, we can properly establish event->extrinsic mapping.

-- [ ] Most of the `messageQueue.processed` has a `id` parameter in it, but it does not match with actual corelation key which we can use to find source chain XCM details.
+- [x] Most of the `messageQueue.processed` has a `id` parameter in it, but it does not match with actual corelation key which we can use to find source chain XCM details.
 Need to look into it.

-These are few answers, we will look for next.
+    - Rule of thumb is, `messageQueue.processed` has `message_id` which should be match against `SetTopic` value in XCM instruction for source chain.